soasada/kotlin-coroutines-webflux-security/README.md

 private ServerWebExchangeMatcher requiresAuthenticationMatcher = ServerWebExchangeMatchers.anyExchange();
 ```

-...basically an `AuthenticationWebFilter` would behave as an Http Basic filter without session.
+...basically an `AuthenticationWebFilter` would behave as an Http Basic filter.
 The only dependency that must be
-provided by the user is ([ReactiveAuthenticationManagerResolver](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManagerResolver.java)).
+provided by the client of this class, is [ReactiveAuthenticationManagerResolver](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManagerResolver.java).
 This interface resolves a [ReactiveAuthenticationManager](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManager.java) from a given context (ServerWebExchange in this case).
-**This manager holds the logic to determine if the given Authentication is valid or not, for us an Authentication object contains the
+**This manager holds the logic to determine if the given Authentication object is valid or not, usually to do that this manager could
+call a custom LDAP, database, etc.** In this repository we are going to implement our custom JWT based authentication, which means
+that a client receives a token after a successful authentication.
+For us an Authentication object contains the
-username and password of the user that we want to authenticate.**
+username and password of the user that we want to authenticate.

-But how we can do that? who is the responsible to convert the ServerWebExchange (incoming request) to an Authentication object?
+How we can do that?
+We need to convert a ServerWebExchange (the incoming request) into an Authentication object, who is the responsible to do this?

 To know that, we must know before which path a ServerWebExchange follows when arrives to an AuthenticationWebFilter.
 This could
 be seen in the source code of the `filter()` method of AuthenticationWebFilter: